facebook/buck2/docs/rule_authors/content_based_paths.md

   you are targeting Linux or Windows, ARM or x86_64, ASAN or no. These build actions might depend on just one dimension of the configuration, e.g. debug/release.
+- If configuration were used to e.g. select different top-level dependencies like an allocator, such that almost every action in the build graph is (theoretically) unaffected until the final link.
+- In general any action that doesn't select() on a given configuration.

 Historically, Buck2 included the hash of the configuration in the output path of every output [artifact](../concepts/glossary.md#artifact), so